edutms/obsidian-vault/6 - Main Notes (Zettelkasten)/Amazon Bedrock.md

 Bedrock provies access to more than 100 foundational models from leading AI companies, all with evaluation tools to pick the best model given the perfomance and cost needs.

+Allows the usage of many models from most AI companies such as Anthropic, Amaozn, DeepSeek, Meta, MistralAI etc.
+#### Foundational Model
+A [[Foundational Model]] is an AI model with